WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 - The first submersible will use "Unlock + Spam one destination" until all four submersibles are unlocked, then switch to "Unlock + Pick max amount of destinations".
 - The second, third, and fourth submersibles will use "Unlock + Pick max amount of destinations".
 - Once each individual submersible reaches the configured rank value for farming, they will automatically switch to the `point_plan` you have set, while the remaining submersibles continue to level.

-By using Overseer, you agree to these terms and accept full responsibility for its use and any consequences thereof.

 ## Backup System